-1) Using your age and expected retirement date, Blooom recommends a target asset allocation (you can manually adjust the allocation).
+1) Using your age and expected retirement date, Blooom recommends a target investment portfolio (you can manually adjust the asset allocation).

 2) Blooom reviews the individual investment options in your retirement account and classifies each investment into one of 14 asset classes.

 4) After determining the appropriate mix of asset categories, Blooom chooses the best investment option within each asset class.
-Blooom heavily favors low-cost index funds, but if your retirement plan doesn’t offer any index options, Blooom will recommend actively managed funds according to management experience.
+Blooom heavily favors low-cost index funds, but if your retirement plan doesn’t offer any index options, Blooom will recommend actively managed funds according to expenses, past performance, and management experience.

 5) Your Blooom advisor reviews and approves the recommended portfolio, which is then implemented by Blooom on your behalf.